New Visions: Exhibitions

-Meanwhile, New Visions artist, Vera Tamari, co-founded the BirZeit University Ethnographic Museum in 2005, further demonstrating the ongoing legacy of the New Vision art group in Palestinian cultural life.

 Themes and symbolism

 New Visions artists focused on iconic representations of Palestinian culture and pastoral life.
 Yazid Anani recalls that these included representations of important aspects of Palestinian culture, traditional and contemporary: the "village, Jerusalem, refugees, the Israeli militaristic machine, prisoners, olive trees, women in embroidered traditional dresses".

 Common symbols used include colors from the Palestinian flag, village scenes, Tatreez (embroidery) motifs, chains and prison bars.
 Works commemorating martyrs would sometimes depict specific deceased individuals or would collage images related to their lives, and were often hung at their grave or home.